 - Help: Brings up a list of keyboard shortcuts that you can use while presenting (see Figure 12).

 - Pause: Lets you pause your slide show.
 Animations pause too, and you click Pause again to restart, or just press the Pause/Break key on your keyboard.
 Most laptop keyboards may not have this key but bigger desktop keyboards have the Pause/Break key.

 - End Show: Exits Slide Show and Presenter view.

 Explore our PowerPoint Keyboard Shortcuts and Sequences Ebook that is updated for all PowerPoint versions.

 Use the Previous Slide or the Next Slide arrow buttons to navigate to those slides.
-Also the area in between shows which slide is active.
+Also, the area between these buttons shows which slide is active.

 Views: Presenter View in PowerPoint (Index Page)Presenter View in PowerPoint 365 for Windows

 Presenter View in PowerPoint 365 for Mac